Ebullioscopic/AtollRPC/docs/Architecture.md

 | Max reconnect attempts | 5 |
 | Reconnect strategy | Exponential backoff (1s, 2s, 4s, 8s, 16s) |

+## Payload Normalization

+Before sending a descriptor, AtollRPC applies compatibility normalization to align Swift model encoding with Atoll's decoder expectations:

+- Priority is emitted as string enum values (`low`, `normal`, `high`, `critical`).
+- Numeric color channels remain numeric (not boolean-coerced).
+- Size dictionaries are normalized for host-side Codable compatibility.
+- Missing descriptor metadata is emitted as an empty object.

+This is automatic and does not require app-side configuration.

 ## Comparison with AtollExtensionKit (XPC)

 | Feature | AtollExtensionKit | AtollRPC |